MisterOnion/okapi_project/README.md

 **<u>Tradeoffs</u>**
 1. In task 3, since jobs are process via Laravel’s background worker, detecting and announcing duplicate leads are not possible because background worker “php artisan queue:work” runs continuously with infinite loop.
 It will eliminate detected duplicate (or problematic) jobs and keep running for new requests.
 So, due to background worker requirements, the duplicates will fail silently even if its processing logic is still in the controller interface.
 2. For task 6, status update function is separate from other fields due to different set of validation rules.
 While it’s possible to merge the two functions, this branching is fragile, and the intent of the code turns implicit rather than explicit.
-Harder to understand
+Harder to its code intent.